Lyrox999/SetupHijack/README.md

 [2025-09-25 14:40:29] [SetupHijack] New infections this run: 1
 ```

-- Cursor IDE has been observed creating .bat files and command history in %TEMP% that can be exploited.
+- Cursor IDE has been observed creating .bat files and command history in %TEMP% that can be exploited to inject
+  commands into the Cursor history, elevation limited.

 - JBL Quantum Engine contains a (now patched) Command Injection flaw that runs "net" (including .bat) from the